BenGeoSim/ObsidianExorcist/Readme.md

 Styled to look/sound like an old keygen.
 It even has repetitive sound track, off by default.

-I will likely create a executable version at some point soon.
+## ToDo
+1. Executable version (for Windows at least)
+2. Organise files into sub directories.

 ## Installation Instructions